Nagendra1997/mesibo-documentation/conferencing.md

 - `video` Boolean , `true` for video, `false` for audio
 - `remote` Boolean, `true` for remote stream, `false` for local stream

-For example, to mute audio and video of your own stream-- the publisher
+For example, to mute audio and video of your stream-- the publisher
 ```javascript
 //Mute own audio
 publisher.toggleMute(true, false);